-Responsible Agency: City of Rocklin, Economic and Community Development housing for persons with disabilities.
+Responsible Agency : City of Rocklin, Economic and Community Development Department Financing: General Fund Objectives and Timeframe: Facilitate the development, maintenance and improvement of housing for persons with disabilities.
 Continue to publicize information about the City's reasonable accommodation procedures at public counters and on the City's website.